Vuzix: Heavy Stock Promotion, Ongoing SEC Inquiry, Stagnant IP, Overhyped CES Awards And Ugly Financials

 "The M300 is now in full production, but the end of this we should be at production run rate of 1000 to 1500 per month, we're unparallel [sic] bring up Asian manufacturing lines to lower cost and expand production capacity.
 The M300 is also on a continual software optimization program where software update being rolled out on a regular basis."

-They also blamed the poor sales of the company's M100 product on customers ostensibly waiting for the M300 release:
+It also blamed the poor sales of the company's M100 product on customers ostensibly waiting for the M300 release:

 "Since we've first introduced the M300 it's the [Indiscernible] in 2016 many customers have been waiting for it and it's been reflected in our lower sales of the M100 during the year."

-Finally, the company states that the M300 is "rolling off the production line".
-They claim they wanted to be at a run rate of 1500 units per month by the end of the first quarter:
+Finally, the company states that the M300 is "rolling off the production line."
+It claims it wanted to be at a run rate of 1,500 units per month by the end of the first quarter:

 "For comparative purposes this same process took over six months to complete for M100.
 The bottom-line the M300 is now rolling [off the] production line which taken every day and have orders like every coming off the lines with growing demand as we move from VIPs and start turning migration orders. [sic]

-It's now Q2, and the M300 is still only available for pre-order on the company's website.
+It's now Q2 and the M300 is still only available for pre-order on the company's website.

 Intellectual Property Stagnation